 Mr. Cristian Romanescu summarized initial challenges with regard to the customization of the tool, in particular the creation of different vocabularies for different MEAs and additional features for terms.

-BRS Secretariat enquired about the option to reimport terms with a clear id and then building a certain search logic.
+BRS Secretariat enquired about the option to reimport terms with a clear ID and then building a given search logic.
 A follow up discussion was agreed between the BRS Secretariat and Eau de Web on this issue.

 Another issue revisited was the question of flat vocabulary structure in comparison to deeper hierarchies with broad terms.
 IUCN ELC, which had started drafting of an indexing manual is aware of challenges connected with both concepts and are still considering the recommended option for for use with the Thesaurus.